 Jocelyn A. McCullough Brindo

 became a member of The Heard in 2002.
-She received her BA from Kent State University, a MA in Elementary Education and a MA in Educational Administration from Ursuline College and became certified to educate the Deaf at National Technical Institute for the Deaf in Rochester, NY.
-Along with theatrical interpreting, she is a teacher of elementary school students and also teaches American Sign Language at Lakeland Community College.
+She received her BA from Kent State University, a MA in Elementary Education and a MA in Educational Administration from Ursuline College, became certified to educate the Deaf at National Technical Institute for the Deaf in Rochester, NY, and taught American Sign Language at Lakeland Community College.
+Along with theatrical interpreting, she is also a teacher of elementary school students.
 Jocelyn has interpreted performances at Cain Park, The Fine Arts Association in Willoughby and the Great Lakes Theatre Festival.

 has been active in Sign Language theatre since 1989, touring internationally with SUNSHINE TOO, and company member of Cleveland Signstage Theatre, among other credits.
 Since moving to Cleveland he has been very active as an interpreter, starting with Into the Woods

 at Cain Park.
 He has "terped" shows at Great Lakes Theater, Cleveland Play House, Playhouse Square, Cleveland Opera, Willoughby Fine Arts, JCC Halle and Cassidy theatres.
 He is Artistic Director of the Cleveland Shakespeare Festival and a member of Actor's Equity Association.
 Mr. Nehring received his MS in Curriculum Development from University of Rochester and Rochester Institute of Technology, and is a graduate of the National Theater Institute (Eugene O'Neill Theater Center).